 Videos and Mini Documentaries About FASD — From the Manitoba FASD Coalition, the Looking After Each Other project is developing a series of mini documentaries to showcase how communities, services, systems, and other initiatives can creatively support the success of those impacted by FASD and the women who have used alcohol during pregnancy.
 Each person has their own story involving challenges and successes.
 The series focuses on examples of how taking time to understand an individual’s story can truly make a positive difference.

 Peer Mentorship & Consultation — The Asante Centre offers peer mentorship and consultation services provided by consultants with FASD who have training in mentorship, advocacy, and leadership, creating opportunities for children, youth, and adults with FASD or other developmental diversities to get to know each other, build life and leadership skills, come to a positive self-identity, and teach the world.
 Available in the Surrey (Metro Vancouver) area.
+Due to COVID-19, the Asante Centre has moved to a virtual model.
+Please email firstname.lastname@example.org for more information.

 The Disability Tax Credit (DTC) is a non-refundable tax credit that helps people with prolonged disabilities or their supporting persons reduce the amount of income tax they may have to pay.